You'll need to be a pioneer to buy one

 Combined with a fuel cell boost converter, the Mirai produces 151hp (113kW), resulting in a claimed maximum speed of 111mph and a 0-62mph time of 9.6 seconds.

-Fuel consumption figures won’t be released until well into 2015, but the hydrogen fuel cell technology means that the Mirai produces zero CO2 emissions, the only by-product being water, not harmful gasses.
+Hydrogen fuel cell technology means that the Mirai produces zero CO2 emissions, the only by-product being water (and in some cases clean air), not harmful gasses.

 Toyota goes bold